 Note that no requests for grade changes will be considered after the final day of classes.
+There will also be no extra credit assignments or "do-overs" for homeworks, exams, or quizzes.

 Communication

 The Loboweb email list functionality will be used for administrative announcements.
 Lecture notes and homework assignments will be uploaded to the UNM Learn page for the class.